A correction was made to this article on October 3, 2006.

 The movies, Anthony Minghella and a girl named Madama Butterfly came to the Met for opening night of the 2006-07 season.
-In no way did Minghella’s production disappoint: Although it does not specifically recall any of his films, it showcases an emphatic, highly arresting mise-en-scene that often dominates, if not always enhances, the story.
+The helmer was making his directorial debut with the opera company, and the audience was filled with film personalities ranging from Naomi Watts and Jude Law to Sydney Pollack and Harvey Weinstein.
+In no way did Minghella’s production disappoint: Although this “Madama Butterfly” does not specifically recall any of his films, it showcases an emphatic, highly arresting mise-en-scene — a la “The English Patient” or “The Talented Mr. Ripley” — that often dominates, if not always enhances, the story.